josefs/meta-paper/paper.md

 and evaluation and will never be present in trees produced by code written in meta-repa.

-The constructors `Lambda` and `App` together with the constructs for binary operators and comparisons form a small functional language for arithmetic
+The constructors `Lambda` and `App` together with the constructs for binary operators and comparisons form a small functional language for arithmetic and tests which is useful for scalar computations.

 The `Let` construct is used for explicit sharing in the syntax tree.
 It is exposed to the programmer via the `let_` function which